It is a figure set with the theme of German army battlefield medic.

 The injured soldier on a stretcher has no trouser belt.
 The front button of the uniform is fully open and the shirt is visible.

 It is difficult to paint the straw pillow.
 I mixed yellow and dark yellow and made some gradation.

 Squatting medics took something from the glove compartment and first aid.
-Other medical pouch and medical case are included in the kit, and designed to attach red cross decals.
+Other medical pouches and medical cases are included in the kit and designed to attach red cross decals.

 Medic figures are rare.
 I have never made it before.
 I used Tamiya’s German army decal set of a belt buckle and shoulder strap etc.

-Basically, medical soldiers do not have weapons, but seem to have carried handguns in the field of eastern area, Operation Barbarossa.
+Basically, medical soldiers do not have weapons but seem to have carried handguns in the field of the eastern area, Operation Barbarossa.
 Is it because there was a tendency that war legislation did not comply much with that war?
-The German army was equipped with first aid kit for each soldier and having the high technique of field emergency treatment, perhaps during the winning battle.
+The German army was equipped with a first aid kit for each soldier and having the high technique of field emergency treatment, perhaps during the winning battle.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.